cabo/sdf-mapping/draft-bormann-asdf-sdf-mapping.md

 will be used with and can be used with several such mapping files independently of each other.

-An augmented SDF model is produced from two inputs: An SDF model and a compatible mapping file, i.e. every JSON pointer within the keys of the mapping file's `map` object points to a location that already exists within the SDF model.
+An augmented SDF model is produced from two inputs: An SDF model and a compatible mapping file, i.e. every `target` JSON pointer within elements of the  `patches` array points to a location that already exists within the SDF model or has been created by a previous augmentation step.
 To perform the augmentation, a processor needs to create a copy of the original SDF model.
-It then iterates over all entries within the mapping file's `map` object \[in an order to be specified; probably lexicographical].
+It then iterates over all entries within the mapping file's `patches` array.
-During each iteration, the processor first obtains a reference to the target referred to by the JSON pointer contained an entry's key.
+During each iteration, the processor first obtains a reference to the target referred to by the `target` JSON pointer.
-This reference is then used as the `Target` argument of the JSON Merge Patch algorithm {{-merge-patch}} and the entry's value as the `Patch` argument; the target is replaced with the result of the merge-patch.
+This reference is then used as the `Target` argument of the JSON Merge Patch algorithm {{-merge-patch}} and the entry's `patch` quality as the `Patch` argument; the target is replaced with the result of the merge-patch.

 Once the iteration has finished, the processor returns the resulting augmented SDF model.
 Should the resolution of a JSON pointer or an application of the JSON Merge Patch algorithm fail, an error is thrown instead.

-{:aside}
->
-Note that, in contrast to an array, the entries of a JSON object are considered unordered, which means that the sequence in which the `map` entries are applied is implementation-dependent.
-For this reason, we need to make sure that the contents of mapping files can be applied independently of each other.
-(We need to understand the onus in ensuring this that is put on author of a mapping file.)
->
-The problem can be "avoided" by changing the data structure used by the `map` quality to an array of objects to ensure a deterministic application order.
-This would essentially put most of the onus on the author of a mapping file to get any order dependencies right.
-More preferable would be to ensure the entries in the mapping file can be applied independently and in any order.
-More discussion and implementation experience is required.

 An example for an augmented SDF model can be seen in {{code-augmented-sdf-model}}.
 This is the result of applying the WoT-specific mapping file from {{code-wot-output2}} to the SDF model shown in {{code-wot-output1}}.